niksy/kist-tabify/README.md

 If defined as:

-* Integer, it’s a non-zero-index based position of tab element to activate.
+* Integer, it’s index of tab element to activate.
 * String, it’s value of `id` attribute, `data-tab-id` attribute or `href` attribute value of tab element to activate.
 * Function, it should return either index or string which correspond to integer and string values for this property.